Jvheaney/ru-social/README.md

 ### Cupid's Arrow, 2020 Valentine's Day Special
 In our short press run with the school, we had mentioned that we were planning to do a Valentine's Day special.
 We hadn't gone into specifics in the article, mainly because we had no specifics at the time.
 We just made it up while we were talking in the interview.
 The beauty of winging it.

 It was time to deliver on that promise.
-We set out to develop a match-making surface (eat your heart out, competition), that used an online questionnaire to match students to potential matches.
+We set out to develop a match-making service (eat your heart out, competition), that used an online questionnaire to match students to other potential student matches.
 We built up a frontend that included 15 quick multiple choice questions, including romantic interests, hobbies, vacation hotspots, and preferred elevators in the student centre.

 We collected hundreds of entries over the course of a week or so.
 We had given ourselves 2 days to calculate the results and post them on February 12th.